Pack Automotive Museum

 With "National Record Holder" added to its C-pillar and Harr's own Candy Apple Red on the aluminum bodywork, Harr placed the 427 Dragonsnake on the market at the end of the 1966 racing season.
 By that time, Zuidema had won A/SP at every race he entered including the Winternationals and U.S. Nationals, and had a 50 percent win rate in the Street Eliminator bracket when he wasn't racing in his usual NHRA class.
 Clearly, Zuidema, who died in early 2004 and is remembered today as one of New England's great four-speed drag racers, had learned to tame the unruly short-wheelbase, 2,200-pound sports car.

 From 1967 on, the 427 bounced among several owners in Massachusetts and Connecticut, where it was raced on occasion.
 From there, it landed in Florida in the early Eighties, in the hands of another succession of owners, and by 1987, it was in the Phoenix, Arizona, area.
 In more recent years, Matt Milbrandt of Cincinnati, Ohio, has had custody of the Dragonsnake's care and maintenance.
-The car had only 500 miles on its odometer when Harr Ford sold it in 1966, and it's still driven only minimally today.
-In large part, that's due to the fact that the Cobra is still shod with Goodyear Blue Streak drag slicks, which are difficult to locate today.
+The car had only 500 miles on its odometer when Harr Ford sold it in 1966, and it was driven minimally by previous owners since.
+In large part, that's due to the fact that the Cobra is still shod with the original Goodyear Blue Streak drag slicks, which are difficult to locate today.